nschlia/ffmpegfs/README.md

           nschlia/ffmpegfs \
           -f --log_stderr --audiobitrate=256K -o allow_other,ro,desttype=mp3,log_maxlevel=INFO

-Of course, */path/to/source* must be changed to a directory with multi media files and */path/to/output* to where the converted files should be visible.
+Of course, */path/to/source* must be changed to a directory with multi-media files and */path/to/output* to where the converted files should be visible.
 The output type may be changed to MP4 or whatever is desired.

 Auto Copy
 ---------

 "Auto copy" performs intelligent stream copy.
 For example, if transcoding a transport stream that already represents a H264 video and/or AAC audio stream, it is possible to simply repackage it to an mp4 container without recoding.

-This is very efficient as it does not require as much computing as de- and encoding does, and it also will not degrade quality as the original file basically stays the same.
+This is very efficient because it does not require as much computing as de- and encoding, and it also does not degrade quality because the original file remains essentially unchanged.

 The function detects if the target format supports the source codec and simply remuxes the stream even if recoding from one format (for example, TS) to another (for example, MOV, MP4).